Blanich and sister Tamara rehearse in their mother’s dance studio. Contributed photo/Colburn Hvidston III for The Forum

 To say local art is in Tania Blanich’s blood is a bit of an understatement.

-The Arts Partnership interim executive director, formerly the director of operations, who officially took the helm after longtime President and CEO Dayna Del Val left the organization in late April, grew up in a family where theater, dance, visual arts and other creative pursuits were a way of life.
+The Arts Partnership interim executive director, formerly the Executive Director, who officially took the helm after longtime President and CEO Dayna Del Val left the organization in late April, grew up in a family where theater, dance, visual arts and other creative pursuits were a way of life.

 “My parents met at Fargo-Moorhead Community Theatre’s first organizing meeting in 1946.
 Mom co-founded the FMCT with (prominent local arts advocate) June Dobervich,” Blanich said.
 “I grew up watching my mother dance, act, paint and sing.”